2022 United States House of Representatives elections in New York: District 12

 The 12th district is entirely based in Manhattan, comprising the Upper West Side, Upper East Side, Midtown, Hell's Kitchen, Chelsea, Murray Hill, and Gramercy.
 The district was significantly altered by redistricting, losing all previous territory in Queens and now including both the west and east sides of Manhattan.
 The district was altered so significantly in redistricting as to be a new seat, combining the Manhattan parts of the old 10th and 12th districts.
-The district has a PVI of D+35 and voted for Joe Biden by 71 points in 2020.
+The district had a PVI of D+35 and voted for Joe Biden by 71 points in 2020.
 The incumbents are Democrats Carolyn Maloney and Jerry Nadler.
 Maloney was reelected with 82.1% of the vote in 2020 (in the old 12th district), and Nadler was reelected with 74.5% of the vote in 2020 (in the old 10th district).

 Nadler and Maloney both chose to run in the new 12th, and Nadler defeated Maloney in the Democratic primary.

 This seat has the highest percentage of Jewish voters of any congressional district in the country.